Sgoettschkes/sgoettschkes.github.io/_posts/2016-09-14-an-experiment.md

 author: Sebastian
 date: 2016-09-14 07:00:00
 ---
 In the upcoming weeks, I'd like to do an experiment involving Pokemon Go and the in-game currency Pokecoins.
-In short: I'll exchange 2 hours of playing time for working with a client and using the money from this work to buy Pokecoins.
+In short: I'll work with a specific client for 2 hours each week doing my usual work and I'll use the resulting money to buy Pokecoins.
+This work will be done on top of my current work.

 ## Client needed

 I am currently looking for a new client I can work with.
 There are a few requirements that need to be met in order to be a fit:

 * I'll only work for 2 hours/week with this client